sftpgo/sftpgo-plugin-pubsub/README.md

 - `object_type`, string.
 Afftected object type, for example `user`, `admin`, `api_key`
 - `object_name`, string.
 Unique identifier for the affected object, for example username or key id
 - `object_data`, base64 of the JSON serialized object with sensitive fields removed
+- `role`, string.
+Included if the admin/user who executed the action has a role
 - `instance_id`, string.
 Included if you pass an instance id as the second CLI parameter

 The `action` and the `object_type`are also added as metadata.